Kritish007/portablesolarsystem/README.md

 Even though I have stated it would take me 15 weeks to fully complete this project with its instruction, the project can be fresh started and be finished within 7 weeks.
 The parts ordered and pcb soldering are the major part in time consuming. <br/>

 # Mechanical Assembly
 A change of address from 0x48 to 0x4B was required.
-This was done by connecting the ADDR to the SCL pin.
+This was done by connecting the ADDR to the SCL pin. <br/>
 ![assemble](https://user-images.githubusercontent.com/42982622/49825234-ede22800-fd51-11e8-8b8d-6abb57f44af8.jpg)
+The ads1115 was connected to a 10 pin header which was soldered on the pcb.
+In addition, as you can see, I have soldered my pi Cobbler also to the PCB.
+There is also a pair of 10K resistors which is working to divide the voltage from the solar panel and to my sensor.
+This is done to avoid burning my sensor as it is recommended to measure a voltage of less than 3.3v. <br/>

 # PCB / Soldering